← All beaches & hotels

 Checking live advisories…

-Never enter the ocean when the water appears brown or murky.
-After heavy rain, wait at least 72 hours before swimming anywhere in Waikiki.
+Avoid ocean water contact when the water appears brown or murky.
+After heavy rain, wait at least 72 hours before ocean water contact anywhere in Waikiki.

 Learn more →